 There is step free access to the practice for people who use wheelchairs and those with pushchairs.
-Car parking spaces, including dedicated parking for disabled people, are available near the practice.
+The practice is located close to local transport routes and car parking spaces are available near the practice.
 The practice has made reasonable adjustments to support patients with access requirements.

-The dental team includes 1 dentist, 1 dental nurse and a hygienist.
+The dental team includes 1 dentist, 1 dental nurse, a practice manager and 2 receptionists.
 The practice has 1 treatment room.

-During the inspection we spoke with a dentist, 1dental nurse and a hygienist.
+During the inspection we spoke with the dentist, the dental nurse, 1 receptionist and the practice manager.
 We looked at practice policies, procedures and other records to assess how the service is managed.